sandipsubba/ActiveDirectoryLabProject/README.md

 <h2></h2>
 <b>DHCP Scope</b>

 To complete the deployment of the DHCP server role, a new DHCP scope was configured within the 172.16.0.0/24 subnet, establishing an address pool from 172.16.0.100 to .200.
-Within the scope options, the default gateway was set to 172.16.0.1, ensuring all internal clients automatically route through the DC's NAT gateway to access external networks.
+Within the scope options, the default gateway was set to 172.16.0.1, ensuring all internal clients automatically route through the network's local NAT gateway to access external networks.

 <img width="1024" height="767" alt="DHCPFinal" src="https://github.com/user-attachments/assets/e7e2729e-f457-4a04-801f-9d179c610671" />

 <br />